MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/dev-camp-links.md

 ### [User owns data examples](#tab/user-owns-data-examples)

 * [Salesforce user owns data embedding](https://github.com/PowerBiDevCamp/SalesforceUserOwnsDataEmbedding) - An example of a project that includes a simple single page application (SPA) that implements *user owns data* embedding with Power BI reports.
 The solution is built using three essential files, which include `index.html`, `app.css` and `app.js`.
-This solution contains an option fourth file named `loading.gif` which is used to demonstrate a white-label loading technique in which the developer can display a custom loading image, instead of the standard Power BI branded loading image.
+This solution contains an optional fourth file named `loading.gif`, which is used to demonstrate a white-label loading technique in which the developer can display a custom loading image, instead of the standard Power BI branded loading image.

 ---